"The global competition group at White & Case is the king of the novel antitrust case."

 - First Hartford Fire extraterritorial reach of the Sherman Act jury trial—Dee-K v.
 Heveafil

-- First and second patent settlement US appellate court wins—Valley Drug & Upsher-Smith
+- First and second patent settlement appellate wins—Valley Drug & Upsher-Smith

 - First simultaneous co-promote patent settlement agreement—Kos Pharmaceuticals (Barr Labs)